Aetas/Final-Project/README.md

 So far expanding ideas include...
-1 - Send primary and secondary table locations to arduino to either print or print in binary with LED's.
+1. Send primary and secondary table locations to arduino to either print or print in binary with LED's.

-2 - Read in the file initially and then 'compile' it to a binary file for primary use.
+2. Read in the file initially and then 'compile' it to a binary file for primary use.

-3 - Construct a graph from the 14er locations as the bird flies.
+3. Construct a graph from the 14er locations as the bird flies.

-      --As nodes are created, they could be hashed into the table but this may make a secondary data structure useless.
+-As nodes are created, they could be hashed into the table but this may make a secondary data structure useless.

-      --The main advantage of that is that accessing graph elements would take O(1) (or 2 if each hash function is an operation per say) instead of O(n) but who knows how relevant that is to this at the moment.
+-The main advantage of that is that accessing graph elements would take O(1) (or 2 if each hash function is an operation per say) instead of O(n) but who knows how relevant that is to this at the moment.

-4 - Create a color-blot (that's what I'm calling it anyways) .png or .jpeg file from binary where the locations are printed over a not-so-pretty rendering of colorado.
+4. Create a color-blot (that's what I'm calling it anyways) .png or .jpeg file from binary where the locations are printed over a not-so-pretty rendering of colorado.

-      --has the advantage of being mostly complete from the get-go as coordinates are easy to convert into a more localized cartesian plot.
+- has the advantage of being mostly complete from the get-go as coordinates are easy to convert into a more localized cartesian plot.

-5 - I just want to get back to working on 'my' parser, really.
+5. I just want to get back to working on 'my' parser, really.